 The study hasn’t been directly conducted on dogs, but it shows that the chance of SAD affecting them isn’t inconceivable.
 After all, dogs are a lot more emotionally complex than hamsters and rats, making it seem more likely that they experience changes in brain chemistry and mood during periods of shorter days.

-Some veterinarians think SAD could indirectly affect dogs via their owners, as well.
+Some veterinarians think SAD could indirectly affect dogs via their humans, as well.
 Have you ever noticed how your dog tends to match your mood?
-Dogs are highly intuitive creatures, especially with the humans they spend the most time around.
+Dogs are highly intuitive creatures, especially with the people they spend the most time around.

 If you’re unable to pry yourself out of bed on a particularly dark morning, your dog may mirror that despondency.

 Can You Help Your Dog Stop Feeling SAD?

 So how do you combat possible Seasonal Affective Disorder in your dog?
 First, you should familiarize yourself with the signs the condition in humans: excessive lethargy, unwillingness to move or exercise, severe weight loss or gain, bathroom accidents, and in severe cases, even hair loss.

 If you notice your dog displaying a number of these symptoms, you should first contact your veterinarian so they can rule out other causes and discuss treatment with you.

 If you decide to treat your dog for possible Seasonal Affective Disorder, you can try to combat symptoms in the same way you would with a human: increase exposure to sunlight.